 But what is flat design?
 Why did it disrupt the mobile interfaces?

 Flat design is a user interface design style that was originally designed to make websites and apps responsive to different screen sizes.
 It uses simple, two-dimensional elements, shapes, minimal textures and bright colours.

 It basically reduces visual noise (textures or shadows) so that sites load faster on mobile devices and provides users with an optimal UX.
 It rose to popularity when Windows 8 was released.
 It was also adapted by Apple’s iOS 7 and Google’s Material design.

 The introduction of iPads and tablets gave rise to a new aspect of mobile app design.
 Apps now had to be built to fit different screen sizes- and era of responsive design began- for both, mobile devices and desktops.

 Today, responsive designs have evolved to a much deeper level.
 With Apple and Android bringing mobile apps and functionality to people’s wrists, UI UX designing is witnessing its peak in the industry.

 If you are a UI UX designer and want to understand the fundamental process of how design mobile app UI UX here is a simple diagram to help you.

 So, if you’re planning to design a mobile app, here are the basic principles of UI UX designing that you need to remember:

-- Follow design trends – Keep a track of latest trends regularly and incorporate them in your design (e.g.: micro interactions, mobile first material design etc.)
+- Follow design trends – Keep a track of the latest trends regularly and incorporate them into your design (e.g.: micro-interactions, mobile-first material design etc.)

 - Keep it simple & interactive – Users look for clear (if possible) HD pictures as well as easy, readable content.
 Keep the text size, colour and style consistent throughout the app.